Awards and Recognitions

 On December 14th, the K-8 blended learning program of the Maricopa Unified School District was presented with the 2017 Arizona School Board Association’s “Golden Bell Award” for excellence in education programs.
 MUSD’s blended learning program was one of three school district programs in the state of Arizona that was recognized.

 The presentation was made in conjunction with the ASBA Annual Conference.
 The outstanding work of all eighteen blended learning teachers from Maricopa Wells Middle School, Desert Wind Middle School and Santa Rose Elementary were recognized by this award, including: Erin Bell, Jennifer Cameron, Nicole Cantrell, Rebecca Drury, Jackie Hahn, Janell Hudson, Kyrie Hughes, Shannon Hull, Amy Hunt, Brittany Parsons, Robyn Rice, Jennifer Szoltysik, Joe Szoltysik, Laura Tietz, Jennifer Titus, Kasey Turik, Jacque Witte, and Mindy Ma.

 In addition to being recognized at the awards luncheon, teachers from the blended learning program were asked to present a 50 minute informational session for conference attendees that afternoon.
 Teachers making the presentation included: Nicole Cantrell, Shannon Hull, Amy Hunt, Robyn Rice, Jen Szoltysik, and Joe Szoltysik.

-In blended learning classrooms students experience personalized learning.
-Much of their academic work is done on a personal laptop completing teacher-made lessons and using online curriculum materials.
-Students receive large and small group instruction with an emphasis on project based learning.
+In a blended learning classroom, students experience personalized learning.
+Much of their academic work is done on a personal laptop, completing teacher-made lessons and using online curriculum materials.
+Students receive large and small group instruction with an emphasis on project-based learning.